2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 2 days in Heraklion

 Next up, don’t miss 1866 Street, home to Heraklion’s famous open market.
-Here you can try the best of the local produce or buy a few gastronomic souvenirs, such as olive oil or spices.
+Here, you can try the best of the local produce or buy a few gastronomic souvenirs, such as olive oil or spices.

+Not far from the market, 1821 Street (to the right of the market), is another lane that you shouldn’t miss.
 The place has recently been decorated with colorful umbrellas, which makes it one of the most instagrammable places in the city.

 3. Discover the Old Port of Heraklion